 3) Wearing Invisalign® will likely change the way that you eat.

-And that means, especially as compared to traditional braces, your eating activities may not have to change all that drastically.
-However, despite this convenience, most patients still find that they need to alter their standard eating habits at least a little.
+However despite this convenience, most patients still find that they need to alter their standard eating habits, at least somewhat.

 a) You may decide to eat less frequently.

-Having Invisalign® may change your mind about how often you decide to eat.
-That’s because after every meal you’ll need to clean both your teeth and aligners, and that can take a bit of time and effort.
+Having Invisalign® may change your mind about how often you choose to eat.
+That’s because after every meal or snack you’ll need to clean both your teeth and aligners, and that can take a bit of time and effort.

 So to make your life simpler, you may decide to change your eating habits from frequent snacking to a routine of larger, less frequent, meals.

 b) At times, softer foods may be needed.

 During the course of your treatment, you’ll probably find that there are periods when your teeth are especially tender and sore.
 (Like during those first few days when you switch to a new set of aligners.)

 During these periods, you may need to shy away from hard foods (that require relatively more biting pressure) in favor of comparatively softer foods.